Paralympics Australia Integrity Framework

 Paralympics Australia has developed a range of policies and codes to guide the expected behaviours of everyone in our organisation, Australian Paralympic Teams and Para-sport, so they understand their rights and responsibilities regarding safe sport, particularly for children and young people.
 These include:

-- Our People Protection Policy (PPP) outlines the policies and processes that ensure a safe, positive environment for children and young people.
+- Our People Protection Policy (PDF 11,858kb) outlines the policies and processes that ensure a safe, positive environment for children and young people.

-- The PPP also outlines our child protection and abuse complaints and reporting process and contacts.
+- The People Protection Policy also outlines our child protection and abuse complaints and reporting process and contacts.

-- Our Codes of Conduct highlight appropriate behaviours when dealing with children.
+- Our Codes of Conduct (PDF 180kb) highlight appropriate behaviours when dealing with children.

-- Taking Images of Children (outlined in our PPP)
+- Taking Images of Children (outlined in our People Protection Policy)

-- Social Media (covering abuse and grooming is outlined in our PPP)
+- Social Media (covering abuse and grooming is outlined in our People Protection Policy)

-- Our Child Safe Sport Commitment outlines the obligations of different people within Paralympics Australia to protect and safeguard children and young people.
+- Our Child Safe Sport Commitment (PDF 1463KB) outlines the obligations of different people within Paralympics Australia to protect and safeguard children and young people.

 The policy also promotes the cultural safety of Aboriginal and Torres Strait Islander children, children from culturally and linguistically diverse backgrounds and the safety of children with disability.